Dispute Resolution Solicitors

 Frequently Asked Questions

-The short answer is as soon as possible.
+The short answer is, speak to dispute resolution solicitors as soon as possible.
 The earlier you seek legal advice, the better armed you will be to tackle the dispute without jeopardising your position or your business.
 Often disputes will rumble away and this can impact on your mental health or start to impact your finances.
 If you start to feel uncomfortable or that the dispute has been ongoing for some time without any progress, then contact a solicitor who specialises in business dispute resolution.

-Oral contracts can be legally enforceable – there does not have to be a signature or paper trail, however a written contract which clearly sets out the terms is much more likely to have a favourable outcome when in dispute as it can be used for evidential purposes.
+Oral contracts can be legally enforceable – there does not have to be a signature or paper trail, however a written contract which clearly sets out the terms is much more likely to have a favourable outcome as it can be used by dispute resolution solicitors for evidential purposes.
 A court may be prepared to consider oral or ‘handshake’ agreements, but these should ideally not be how you run your business.

 Act quickly!
 There are strict time limits for submitting responses and sending back response forms.
-Best practice is to acknowledge receipt and book an appointment with a Solicitor.
+Best practice is to acknowledge receipt and book an appointment with dispute resolution solicitors.
 Do not bury your head in the sand or delay getting your paperwork in order.

 There are a few different ways to approach this.
 Firstly, check the terms of your lease and make sure that you are following the correct procedures.
-You may consider forfeiting the lease or if you want to keep your business tenant in place, you could open discussions about payment plans, give warnings or instruct a Solicitor to assist if communication is not going well.
+You may consider forfeiting the lease or if you want to keep your business tenant in place, you could open discussions about payment plans, give warnings or instruct dispute resolution solicitors to assist if communication is not going well.

 Examine the terms of your agreement or contracts.
-If a fundamental breach has occurred, then it is advisable to seek urgent legal advice so that the matter can be resolved promptly.
+If a fundamental breach has occurred, then it is advisable to seek urgent legal advice from dispute resolution solicitors so that the matter can be resolved promptly.
 If the breach is not fundamental, then you could attempt to discuss the problems calmly with your contractor or supplier in the first instance to see if you can reach an understanding.

 Businesses should periodically review their terms and conditions to ensure compliance with current consumer protection laws.
 Recent changes, including updates to the Consumer Rights Act and new regulations surrounding digital content and services, require careful consideration.
 Although the Consumer Rights Act came into full force in October 2015, ongoing legislative changes may impact your business, particularly with regard to digital content, data protection, and unfair terms.
-Regular reviews with a legal professional are recommended.
+Regular reviews with dispute resolution solicitors are recommended.

 A contract does not need to be in writing to be legally binding.
 A contract may be made orally or partly orally and partly in writing.
 The difficulty comes when there is a dispute over what terms were agreed if the contract was made orally.
-In this case much will depend on the strength of witness evidence.
+In this case, the actions of the dispute resolution solicitors much will depend on the strength of witness evidence.

 No. Court should be a last resort.
 Civil proceedings are covered by the Civil Procedure Rules which encourage parties to exchange information and communicate with each other to try to avoid disputes going to court.
-Even if proceedings are issued, parties are still encouraged to seek to negotiate settlement.
+Even if proceedings are issued, parties are still encouraged to seek to negotiate settlement through dispute resolution solicitors.
 Only between 3 and 3.5% of claims issued actually go to trial.

 Typically, small claim hearings for which mediation is in effect compulsory, will take a year to reach a final hearing after the claim was originally made.